Horace Finch: Early life and education

 Horace Finch was born in Clock Face, St. Helens, Lancashire, England.
 He began piano and organ studies in 1910 at the age of four.
 By 1915, he was organist at Clock Face Methodist Church, St. Helens.
 In 1919, he left St. Helens for Blackpool for health reasons.

-During 1920, he began piano studies with Robert Gregory.
-Throughout the 1920s he took several positions playing in cinemas up and down the Fylde Coast and, on 1 April 1926, took up his position as solo and orchestral pianist in the Blackpool Tower Orchestra.
+In 1920, he began piano studies with Robert Gregory.
+Throughout the 1920s, he took several positions playing in cinemas up and down the Fylde Coast and, on April 1, 1926, took up his position as solo and orchestral pianist in the Blackpool Tower Orchestra.
 On Whit Sunday 1927 he became 'the first' English pianist to perform Gershwin's "Rhapsody in Blue" from memory.
 He also made his debut on record with 'Bertini' and the Tower Band.
 In addition to playing the piano, he also played xylophone and accordion and also made a few recordings with Bertini on the 'Crystalite' label using the small Decca Wurlitzer in London.